summeromance/test/README.md

 ### Run
 Prepare two terminal windows and navigate to the deploy directory of test.
-Run DataGenerator application in one window
+Run DataGenerator application on one terminal

         $ ./DataGenerator

-and run VSSDataCollectorTestApp in the other window.
+and run VSSDataCollectorTestApp on the other terminal.

         $ ./VSSDataCollectorTestApp